-As indicated in section C.1.6 above, with the appointment in 2019 of Ms. Rosa María García García as an independent board director, the objective set in the aforementioned policy to get the number of female board directors to represent by 2020 at least 30% of the total members of the Board of Directors was reached.
-In accordance with the provisions of the Director Selection Policy, this participation will be maintained or increased, depending on the suitability of the proposed candidates.
+In addition, as indicated in section C.1.6 above, with the appointment in 2022 of Ms. María Amparo Jiménez Urgal as an independent board director, the objective set out in the Director Selection Policy for the number of female board directors to represent at least 40% of the total members of the Board of Directors by the end of 2022 has been met.